By the end of this section, you will be able to:

 Creative intelligence is marked by inventing or imagining a solution to a problem or situation.
 Creativity in this realm can include finding a novel solution to an unexpected problem or producing a beautiful work of art or a well-developed short story.
 Imagine for a moment that you are camping in the woods with some friends and realize that you’ve forgotten your camp coffee pot.
 The person in your group who figures out a way to successfully brew coffee for everyone would be credited as having higher creative intelligence.

 Gardner’s inter- and intrapersonal intelligences are often combined into a single type: emotional intelligence.
 Emotional intelligence encompasses the ability to understand the emotions of yourself and others, show empathy, understand social relationships and cues, and regulate your own emotions and respond in culturally appropriate ways (Parker, Saklofske, & Stough, 2009).
 People with high emotional intelligence typically have well-developed social skills.
 Some researchers, including Daniel Goleman, the author of Emotional Intelligence: Why It Can Matter More than IQ, argue that emotional intelligence is a better predictor of success than traditional intelligence (Goleman, 1995).
-However, emotional intelligence has been widely debated, with researchers pointing out inconsistencies in how it is defined and described, as well as questioning results of studies on a subject that is difficulty to measure and study emperically (Locke, 2005; Mayer, Salovey, & Caruso, 2004)
+However, emotional intelligence has been widely debated, with researchers pointing out inconsistencies in how it is defined and described, as well as questioning results of studies on a subject that is difficult to measure and study empirically (Locke, 2005; Mayer, Salovey, & Caruso, 2004).

 The most comprehensive theory of intelligence to date is the Cattell-Horn-Carroll (CHC) theory of cognitive abilities (Schneider & McGrew, 2018).
 In this theory, abilities are related and arranged in a hierarchy with general abilities at the top, broad abilities in the middle, and narrow (specific) abilities at the bottom.
 The narrow abilities are the only ones that can be directly measured; however, they are integrated within the other abilities.
 At the general level is general intelligence.
 Next, the broad level consists of general abilities such as fluid reasoning, short-term memory, and processing speed.
 Finally, as the hierarchy continues, the narrow level includes specific forms of cognitive abilities.
 For example, short-term memory would further break down into memory span and working memory capacity.